Designing for CloudKit

 The Basic CloudKit Workflow

-It is your responsibility to decide when to fetch the records you need and when to save your changes; your role also includes ensuring the validity of the data you save.
 CloudKit saves each record atomically.
 If you need to save a group of records in a single atomic transaction, save them to a custom zone, which you can create using the

-Tips for Defining Your App’s Record Types
+Tips for Designing Your Schema

 When defining your app’s record types, it helps to understand how you use those record types in your app.
 Here are some tips to help you make better choices during the design process: